fengyuanchen/create-banner/README.md

 ### case

 - Type: `String`
-- Default: `'param-case'`
+- Default: `''`
 - Options:
   - `'param-case'`
   - `'camelCase'`
   - `'PascalCase'`
+  - `'Title Case'`
   - And other cases supported by the [change-case](https://www.npmjs.com/package/change-case) package.

 The case of the package name in the banner.
+Not to change the package name case by default.

 ### data